What is a medium to long-term business loan?

 Advantages of a medium to long-term loan

-A medium to long-term business loan can help with all the costs associated with setting up a business, from cashflow to expenses and paying staff.
+A medium to long-term business loan can help with all the costs associated with setting up a business, such as:

-The longer the term of your loan, the lower your monthly payments will be, as you are spreading the cost over a longer period of time.
-This can be useful when you are trying to get your business off the ground, as it means you won’t have to make high monthly payments at a time when there will invariably be plenty of other set-up costs to consider.
+The longer the term of your loan the lower your monthly payments will be, as you’re spreading the cost over a longer period of time.
+This can be useful when you’re trying to get your business off the ground, meaning your monthly payments will be lower and therefore more manageable.

-Taking out a business loan over a longer period may mean that your payments are lower than if you’d opted for a shorter term loan, but remember that ultimately this means you will pay more interest overall.
+Taking out a business loan over a longer period may mean that your payments are lower than if you’d opted for a shorter-term loan, but it’s good to bear in mind that this ultimately means you will pay more interest overall.